skovachev/Talks/BendingGoogleMaps - BeerJS - 28032015/README.md

-# Bending Google Maps to you will
+# Bending Google Maps to your will

 Talk for the March 2015 BeerJS meeting.
 The repository contains all code examples along with the presentation itself.